 If you enjoy using Tiled and are able to chip in, please set up small monthly donation.
 Thanks!

-Tiled releases up to 1.4.2 do not work on macOS Big Sur.
-Please download Tiled 1.4.3 or the latest "snapshot" build!
+Tiled releases up to 1.4.2 did not work on macOS Big Sur.
+This problem was fixed since Tiled 1.5.

 |Platforms||Windows, macOS, Linux|

 |Release date||Sep 01, 2009|